 In explanation of the frequency with which strikes are now occurring, people are still inclined to say that Communism is responsible, believing that there is Russian influence behind the unrest.
 I have made enquiries about this during the month in a district in which Bolshevism might be expected to find converts more readily than everywhere else in Greece and it would appear that there is no trace at all of Russian propaganda or of Russian money, the existing unrest being entirely spontaneous and of local origin.
 The district is the Drapetsona area, lying between Piraeus and St. George‘s Bay.
 It is a slum district inhabited mainly by refugees who have for seven years lived very miserably in mean, demoralizing surroundings with little prospect of betterment to look forward to.
 Many of the men are employed irregularly while the standard of pay even of those in regular employment is not high (...).
 At the last elections Mr. Venizelos promised a great deal, and the working classes looked for more than he promised; they have seen his efforts and in particular his success at The Hague but matters have not greatly improved for the rank and file of the nation.
 The ordinary working man is now looking to trade unionism as the hope of the future and unions are being formed in most trades.
 This development is natural and spontaneous; it is quite unnecessary to turn to Russian Bolshevism for an explanation.

 The potential radicalization of the refugees and the appeal that Communism had on them could not only be attributed to the lack of economic mobility through compensation, but also to the restricted social and economic mobility through employment or education.
 Apart from the unfulfilled promise of compensation, the crippling unemployment in the refugee urban quarters before and mainly after the world economic crisis, high levels of welfare dependency in a poor state and low housing quality, repeated state or municipal failure to supply adequate facilities and maintenance as well as an all-pervading sense of impotence were among the main characteristics of the refugee social life that produced uncontrolled electoral behaviour.
-In addition, the world economic crisis signified the failure of many sectors of the economy supported by refugee workforce in the urban centres (carpet industry, building sector, etc.).
-This crisis put under more pressure the urban refugees who were mainly gathered in the big towns (Athens, Piraeus, Salonica).
-They were “out of reach of assistance and consequently of supervision by the Commission.
-Such assistance as has been given to them—they are a minority—has been in respect of dwellings only, since neither the Commission’s resources nor its organisation enabled it to procure them a direct means of earning a living” (, p.
-20).
+In addition, the world economic crisis signified the failure of many sectors of the economy supported by refugee workforce in the urban centres (carpet industry, building sector, etc.

 The graduates of the secondary schooling system were looking for jobs in the main source of urban employment which was the public sector.
 During the period under examination, these people were seen as a real threat not only to the social or economic system, but also to the political one.
 In 1933, the parliamentarian Alexandros Michalopoulos considered this mass of job-seekers and unemployed graduates of secondary schools as a source of political instability.
 Focusing on large villages of his polling district he contended that,